A pre-wedding shoots is a great opportunity to have a lovely date with your man with the bonus of gorgeous photos at the end. Yay!

 Don’t be shy to suggest a location.
 On very rare occasions you might need to ask permission to use your chosen location for your pre-wedding shoot.
 This rarely ever happens, but if you are ever really unsure about it, send me a quick email.

-I have captured some of my favourite pre-wedding shoots at a beach, in a cornfield, at National Trust properties, at a National Park, along the Thames, a London canal, woods, and a busy London market.
+I have captured some of my favourite engagement shoots at a beach, in a cornfield, at National Trust properties, at a National Park, along the Thames, a London canal, woods, and a busy London market.
 I’ve also been knee deep in water and flat on my tummy in a field of poppies.

 How about a walk along the Seine in Paris or a quick nip into Tivoli in Copenhagen?